opentaps/open-climate-investing/book/Analyzing-Investments.md

 what they said it would do.

 ### Market Implied Model

+_"Know yourself and your competition, and you will win 100 out of 100 battles" - Sun Tzu_

 Now let's take a closer look at the market implied model.